kriskowal/lode/README.md

 ### Alternate Languages

-A package can specify another pakcage as the provider of a compiler for alternate source-code languages.
+A package can specify another package as the provider of a compiler for alternate source-code languages.
 The compiler package must provide a main module with a `compile(text)` function that returns JavaScript.
 Compilers are prioritized and selected based off of the existence of a file with a matching extension.

+    {
+        "languages": {
+            ".coffee": "languages/coffee-script"
+        }
+    }

+This gets translated internally into an array of language records, each with an `extension` property and another property describing how to handle the language, in this case, using the bundled CoffeeScript compiler package.
+The default handler, if none is provided, is the standard JavaScript module loader.
+It may eventually be possible to bundle a package with an interpreter dependency.

     {
         "languages": [